Echo State Networks for Time Series Forecasting: Hyperparameter Sweep and Benchmarking: Echo State Networks

-Adjusting \(\rho\) controls the effective memory of the reservoir.
-A spectral radius greater than one can cause unstable dynamics in which past inputs do not fade, whereas too small a value forces the reservoir to forget information too quickly.
-Values close to \(\rho = 1\) typically balance memory and stability and help satisfy the \textit{echo state property}, ensuring that the influence of past inputs decays over time \citep{Lukosevicius2012}.

-The nonlinear transformation in (\ref{eq:reservoir}) is applied element-wise using the hyperbolic tangent activation function, which is the most common choice in ESN applications.
-The resulting reservoir states are collected column-wise and augmented with an intercept term to form the design matrix \(\mathbf{X} = [\mathbf{1},\, x_{1t}, x_{2t}, \ldots, x_{Nt} ]\).
+The internal states are computed according to equations \ref{eq:reservoir} and \ref{eq:leaky-reservoir} and, together with an intercept term, stacked over time to form the design matrix \(\mathbf{X}\).
+Accordingly, each row of \(\mathbf{X}\) is of the form \((1, \mathbf{x}_t^\top)\), where the first column contains ones and the remaining columns contain the reservoir states at time \(t\).

-Initializing the reservoir at \(\mathbf{x}_{0}=0\) can lead to an artificial transient phase during which the reservoir dynamics have not yet stabilized.\\ It is therefore standard practice to discard an initial portion of the time series, often referred to as washout or warm-up period, before estimating output weights \citep{Lukosevicius2012}.
-Based on empirical experimentation, the first \(\delta = \lfloor 0.05 T \rfloor\) observations are removed from the design matrix in the present application, which was found to be a robust choice across datasets.
+Initializing the reservoir at \(\mathbf{x}_{0}=0\) can lead to an artificial transient phase during which the reservoir dynamics have not yet stabilized.
+It is therefore standard practice to discard an initial portion of the observations, often referred to as a washout or warm-up period, before estimating output weights \citep{Lukosevicius2012}.
+Based on empirical experimentation, the first \(\delta = \lfloor 0.05 T \rfloor\) observations are removed from the design matrix in the present application, which provided stable empirical behavior across the considered datasets.

 Overfitting is a common challenge in machine learning and particularly in ESNs, where models may capture both signal and noise.
-The goal is to obtain a stable model that generalizes well for forecasting, which requires controlling overfitting and reducing prediction error.
-In the ESN literature \citep{Jaeger2001, Jaeger2002}, regularized regression (\textit{ridge regression}) is used for training the linear readout.
-When many (often highly correlated) features are present, linear models can suffer from multicollinearity and poor forecast accuracy; ridge regression mitigates these issues \citep{Hoerl2000}.
+The goal is to obtain a regularized model with good forecasting performance, which requires controlling overfitting and reducing prediction error.
+In the ESN literature \citep{Jaeger2001, Jaeger2002}, ridge regression is used for training the linear readout.
+When many (often highly correlated) features are present, linear models can suffer from multicollinearity, which may impair forecast performance; ridge regression mitigates these issues \citep{Hoerl2000}.

 Regularization helps stabilize ESN training by addressing overfitting and ill-posed optimization.
 Ridge regression resembles least squares, but shrinks coefficients toward zero.
 Given the output vector \(\mathbf{y}\) and the design matrix \(\mathbf{X}\) of internal states, the linear model is